 - Two student composer chamber music concerts per year

 - Yearly performances and readings with the Boise State Symphony Orchestra, Symphonic Winds, Jazz Band, and Meistersingers, and Percussion Ensemble

 - Various interdisciplinary collaborations and projects with people from across the Boise State campus, including dancers, poets, scientists, and others

 All of these performances and readings are recorded and become part of students’ professional portfolio of original works.
 This portfolio enables students to apply for professional opportunities and to help launch a career beyond graduation.

-For more information about any of these opportunities, please contact Dr. Sam Richards.
+For more information about any of these opportunities, please contact Dr. Eric Alexander.

 Master classes and Special Guests